asdf-vm/asdf/docs/manage/configuration.md

 The location of `asdf` core scripts.
 Can be set to any location.
 Must be an absolute path.

-- Default: `$HOME/.asdf` (the parent directory of the `bin/asdf` executable)
+- Default: `$HOME/.asdf` (always the parent directory of the `bin/asdf` executable)
 - Usage: `export ASDF_DIR=/home/john_doe/.config/asdf`

 ### `ASDF_DATA_DIR`

 The location where `asdf` will install plugins, shims and tool versions.
 Can be set to any location.
 Must be an absolute path.

-- Default: `$HOME/.asdf` (the parent directory of the `bin/asdf` executable)
+- Default: `$HOME/.asdf`
 - Usage: `export ASDF_DATA_DIR=/home/john_doe/.asdf`

 ## Internal Configuration

 Users should not worry about this section as it describes configuration internal to `asdf` useful for Package Managers and integrators.

 - `$ASDF_DIR/asdf_updates_disabled`: Updates via the `asdf update` command are disabled when this file is present (content irrelevant).
-This is used by Package Managers like Pacman or Homebrew to ensure the correct update method is used for the particular installation.
+This is used by package managers like Pacman or Homebrew to ensure the correct update method is used for the particular installation.